franreyn/pimaonline-strataui/docs/README.md

-# Strata CSS by PimaOnline
+# Strata UI by PimaOnline

 Add more content in README.md.